Religious Education (RE)

 Ten things to celebrate about Religious Education at Hemlington Hall Academy are:

-2. We develop high quality planning overviews and lesson plans and share good practice.
+- We worked with a team of schools within Middlesbrough to develop high quality planning overviews and lesson plans and to share good practice.

-9. Children are assessed against the key questions for each theme in the year group – working towards, at expected standard or working at greater depth.
-Their assessment record is completed at the end of each academic year and will progress with children throughout school to ensure progress and identify gaps.
+- Children are assessed against the key questions for each theme in the year group – working towards, at expected standard or working at greater depth.
+Their assessment record is completed at the end of each academic year as part of the whole school Creative Curriculum assessment document for each class.

-10. Attainment is reported annually on children’s end of year report.
-Parents have opportunity to discuss their child’s attainment with the class teacher should they wish.
+- Attainment is reported annually on children’s end of year report.
+Parents’ have opportunity to discuss their child’s attainment with the class teacher should they wish.

 Key Stage 1